input-output-hk/marlowe-cardano/doc/marlowe/tutorials/escrow-ex.rst

 this exist for the life of the contract only; each account belongs to a single contract.

-There is a timeout at slot number ``10`` on making the deposit; if that is reached without a deposit being made, the contract is closed and all the money already in the contract is refunded.
+There is a timeout at POSIX time ``1700000000`` (2023-11-14 22:13:20 GMT) on making the deposit; if that is reached without a deposit being made, the contract is closed and all the money already in the contract is refunded.
 In this case, that is simply the end of the contract.

 Definitions
 -----------